AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/Developer/Traceability/content.rst

 Traceability
 ************

-**Item 7.2.2f:** The following traceability relations are established:
+The following traceability relations are established (activity 7.2.2.f):

  * **From TOR to Testcases:**